-From New Jersey, Carin Sankus earned an MFA from the University of Florida and a BFA in Ceramics from the New York State College of Ceramics at Alfred University in 2007.
-After graduation she was an Artist-in-Residence at The Clay Studio of Missoula and Peter’s Valley School of Craft in Layton, NJ.
+Carin Sankus earned an MFA from the University of Florida and a BFA in Ceramics from the New York State College of Ceramics at Alfred University in 2007.
+She has been an Artist-in-Residence at The Clay Studio of Missoula and Peter’s Valley School of Craft in Layton, NJ.
 Carin taught high school ceramics before becoming a post-baccalaureate student at Tyler School of Art, Temple University, in Philadelphia.
-She has also worked for several non-profit arts organizations.
+Carin exhibits her work nationwide in invitational and juried exhibitions.

 I make non-objective ceramic paintings that combine formalist elements with imperfect compositions.
 The awkward arrangement of parts references provisional painting by creating a feeling of incompleteness within each composition.
 Each piece rejects the idea of beauty and instead values a sense of “freshness”.
 I draw upon the initial questioning of tangibility to lead to a deeper dialog regarding historical and contemporary roles of pottery, painting and the field of ceramics.